 - Support nonprofit sector education and specific, plain-language guidance for nonprofits, similar to that provided by the British Columbia Office of the Information and Privacy Commissioner.

-- ONN’s DEAL (Data, Evidence-use, and Learning) Strategy: supporting the development of a data strategy for Ontario’s nonprofit sector
+- ONN’s DEAL (Data, Evidence-use, and Learning) Project: supporting the development of a data strategy for Ontario’s nonprofit sector

 - Towards a Data Strategy for the Nonprofit Sector: a report providing greater context to help us think about how nonprofits as a sector can seize the opportunities that data offers